cybozu-go/cke/DEVELOP.md

 ## Go environment

-Use Go 1.15 or higher.
+Use Go 1.16 or higher.

-CKE uses [Go modules](https://github.com/golang/go/wiki/Modules) to manage dependencies.
-So you must either set `GO111MODULE=on` environment variable or checkout CKE out of `GOPATH`.

 ## Starting development for a new Kubernetes minor release